Ehdmar94/IT-Learning/README.md

 # IT-Learning
-Documenting my transition into IT through troubleshooting scenarios, networking projects, and hands-on learning.
+Documenting my transition into IT through troubleshooting scenarios, networking projects, and hands on learning.